 1. Collect An Insane Amount of Data

-To create a one-stop-shop, I have to cover all the bases in affiliate marketing.
+To create a one-stop-shop about affiliate marketing, I have to cover all the subtopics.
 This means collecting a ton of data to make sure I cover everything.

 My research tactic is simple: Google “affiliate marketing,” open up every link in the search results in different tabs, and start taking notes in a Google Doc.